 1.5.What Can You Do with Your Account?

-Your ability to do things on State University is dictated to a large degree by the limits of your imagination.
+Your ability to do things on this web space is dictated to a large degree by the limits of your imagination.
 That said, there are some technical requirements and limitations that you should be aware of and might want to review.

 To spark your imagination, here are some ideas that might help you get started: